 School Directory Sync Quick Start Guide

 Google School Directory Sync is designed specifically for an education environment.
-It processes CSV files from a student or management information system to automatically synchronize users, organizational units, and groups in G Suite for Education.
+It processes CSV files from a student or management information system to automatically provision Google Classroom classes.
+It can also be used to synchronize users, organizational units, and groups in G Suite for Education.
 School Directory Sync does not require Active Directory®.
-It runs locally on a server in a school's network, using the command line or by using Configuration Manager.
+It runs locally on a server in a school's network, using the command line or Configuration Manager.

 After you set up your school's system with School Directory Sync, you can: